cnr-ibba/BIOINFO-guidelines/docs/nextflow/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default configuration has the lowest priority and can be used to define option
-can be applied to all your pipeline executions.
+can be applied to all your pipelines.
 This file is
 located in ``$HOME/.nextflow/config`` and can be used for example for limiting
 resources usage::